 IFRS 17 requires a company to determine the level of aggregation for applying its requirements.
-The Company previously applied aggregation levels under IFRS 4, which were higher than the level of aggregation required by IFRS 17.
 The level of aggregation for the Company is determined firstly by dividing the business written into portfolios.
 Portfolios comprise groups of contracts with similar risks which are managed together.
 Portfolios are further divided based on expected profitability at inception into three categories: onerous contracts, contracts with no significant probability of becoming onerous, and the remainder.